 They will then be actively hunting and mating throughout spring.
-Many species become less active during the day during summer to avoid the heat.
-So, while it’s still rattlesnake season, you may not see as many.
+Many species become less active during the day in the summer to avoid the heat.
+So, while it’s still rattlesnake season in Texas, you may not see as many.

 When Is Snake Season Over in Texas?

 The end of snake season in Texas is the fall.
 This is when snake season ends all across the south.
 It’s at this time of year that the temperatures fall enough that snakes become vulnerable.

 After months of mating, snakes will have less to do.
 They fill their time with feeding and keeping warm.
 They stock up on food throughout the Spring and Summer so that they can regain weight, and become big enough that they survive the winter.

 The sign that it’s the end of snake season in Texas is when the temperature drops sharply.
 This could be during the day, or the night, it doesn’t matter.
 When temperatures hit freezing, snakes need to go into hiding.

 Naturally, the precise timing of this seasonal change varies every year.
 Sometimes it’ll be in the early fall.
 Sometimes Texas will have a warm, sunny fall that means snakes can stay active for longer.

 You also have to account for the many different habitats on offer in the state.
 Scrubland offers lots of cover for snakes, so they avoid the worst of the elements anyway.
 But out in the Chihuahuan Desert covering most of west Texas, the nights are cold because of exposure.